Open-Argon/Chloride/README.md

 ## Build

-Currently, builds are only being made for linux x86_64 at [the projects Jenklins instance](https://jenkins.wbell.dev/job/chloride/).
+Currently, builds are only being made for linux x86_64 at [the projects Jenkins instance](https://jenkins.wbell.dev/job/chloride/).

 If this does not satify your requirements, feel free to build for your platform. the dependancies are `conan`, `flex`, `cmake` and `gcc`.